ionify/about/vision.md

 #### ionify

-Exists to make automatic & accessible software creation real.
-It enables mapping a word, symbol, or group of words and-or symbols to specific & discoverable behavior.
+Enables mapping words and-or symbols to specific & discoverable data & behavior.
 This mapping enables observing & reacting to objects containing those words and-or symbols.

 **ionify** enables

 + locating & fetching **ions** via the internet

-+ schema definition & application for ion inspection & validation
++ schema definition & application for ion observation & validation

 + implementing & sharing the ions, words & symbols needed to define discoverable data & behavior.

 ## accessibility

-Software can be created without learning 20th-century programming language vocabulary & constructs.
-If data & behavior can be expressed via code-as-prose, that should enable software interpretation of its meaning.
+Software can be created without learning 20th-century programming language vocabulary or constructs.
+If data & behavior can be expressed as prose, software should be able to interpret its meaning.

-**ion** enables expressing code as prose via words joined or separated by mathematical
+**ion** enables expressing code as prose via words joined or separated by mathematical operators:
-operators:

 ```javascript
 each - of - these - words - means & does - something;
 ```

-as regular-expression literals:
+as invoked regular-expression literals:

 ```javascript
 ~/ each of these words means & does something /